 The term epilepsy is used to describe brain disorders that involve repeated seizures, or convulsions.
 A seizure is a sudden, uncontrollable wave of electrical activity in the brain that causes involuntary bodily movement, a change in attention or a loss of consciousness.
 The word epilepsy does not imply a particular underlying cause for the seizures, which can be diagnosed in some patients but remain unknown in others.

-Symptoms vary from person-to-person, depend on the type of seizure the individual is experiencing and often related to the function the affected part of the brain is normally responsible for.
+Symptoms vary from person-to-person, depend on the type of seizure the individual is experiencing and often are related to the normal function of the affected part of the brain.

 There are two major types of seizures: generalized, in which the entire brain is involved, and focal, in which abnormal activity occurs in one part of the brain.

 Generalized seizures include a petit mal seizure (also called an absence seizure), during which the patient stares into space for a short period of time, and a grand mal seizure (also called a tonic-clonic seizure), in which the patient experiences a stiffening of muscles, violent shaking and a loss of consciousness.
 Many people experience a sensory change or sensation, such as a tingling or dizziness, immediately before a grand mal seizure.